Mukoni24/Angela-s-Hope-for-Tomorrow-Foundation/README.md

 ### 9. Final Submission: 14 August 2026
 The final website project and accompanying documentation will be submitted before the submission deadline.

-## References in Proposal Word Document
+## References for Word Document Proposal
 1. Anon., n.d.
 About us.Afrika Tikkun.
 [Online]
 Available at: https://afrikatikkun.org/about-us/
 [Accessed 1 August 2026].